alvaropran/imbalanced_credit_card_fraud_detection/README.md

 The credit card data was extracted from Kaggle and tested on Google Colab, the code is attached in the file.

+The goal of this project was to explore different machine learning models and how they differentiate from one another, focusing on how each of their pros and cons.

 Different machine learning models and their accuracy measurements for different parameters:

 Sorted on descending f-1 score.